The Promise (2016 film): Plot

 Mikael Boghosian is an apothecary who lives in the small Armenian village of Siroun in the southeast part of Turkey, within the Ottoman Empire.
 In order to help pay the expenses for medical school, he promises to marry Maral, the daughter of an affluent neighbor, receiving 400 gold coins as a dowry.
 This allows him to travel to Constantinople and attend the Imperial School of Medicine.

-There, he befriends Emre, the son of a high-ranking Ottoman official.
-Through his wealthy uncle, Mikael also meets Ana Khesarian, an Armenian woman raised in Paris, who is involved with an American reporter for the Associated Press, Chris Myers.
-Mikael falls in love with Ana just as international tensions begin to rise with the outbreak of World War I. Mikael temporarily manages to avoid conscription into the Ottoman Army through a medical student exemption with the help of Emre.
-When Mikael tries to save his uncle from imprisonment during the roundups of April 24, 1915, he is detained and sent to a labor camp, while Emre is conscripted.
+There, Mikael befriends Emre, the son of a high-ranking Ottoman official.
+Through his wealthy uncle, he also meets Ana Khesarian, an Armenian woman raised in Paris, who is involved with an American reporter for the Associated Press, Chris Myers.
+Mikael falls in love with Ana just as international tensions begin to rise with the outbreak of World War I.

+Mikael temporarily manages to avoid conscription into the Ottoman Army through a medical student exemption with the help of Emre.
+When he, with Emre's help, tries to save his uncle from imprisonment during the roundups of April 24, 1915, he is detained and sent to a labor camp, while Emre is conscripted as a consequence for helping Mikael a second time after his father warned him not to.

 Mikael eventually escapes the camp.
 Returning to his village, he finds that the townspeople of Turkish background have violently turned on their fellow townspeople of Armenian background.
 His parents, and particularly his mother, persuade him to marry Maral and seek refuge in a remote mountain cabin, where she soon becomes pregnant.

 A difficult pregnancy leads Mikael to bring his wife back to the care of his mother in the village.
-There he learns that Ana and Christopher are at a nearby Red Cross facility and he goes to seek their help for his family to escape the imminent Turkish threat.
+There he learns that Ana and Christopher are at a nearby Red Cross facility, so he goes to seek their help for his family to escape the imminent Turkish threat.